By Gilly Carr

 Leister, Pleasants, and other men in their black market group operated out of the Panama boarding house on Green Street and were known to the authorities as the ‘Panama Group’.

-Records in Jersey Archives lists a number of offences in which Leister was involved.
+Records at Jersey Archives list a number of offences in which Leister was involved.
 On 12 January 1942 he was convicted (with Eric Pleasants and two others) by the Court of the Field Command 515 and fined 25 Marks for ‘infraction of the Registration Order’.
 Leister was only able to pay 1 Mark, and so served four days in Jersey Prison from 23 to 27 March 1942.
 At the time, both men were already in prison.
 They had been convicted on 10 February 1942 to four weeks’ imprisonment for receiving stolen goods.
-Finally, on 31 July 1942, Leister and Pleasants were sentenced to six months’ imprisonment for receiving and concealing stolen goods.
+Finally, on 31 July 1942, Leister and Pleasants were sentenced to six months’ imprisonment, again for receiving and concealing stolen goods.

 On 8 August 1942, both Pleasants and Leister were deported, handcuffed together, to Fort d’Hautville Prison in Dijon, France.
 The records from Fort d’Hauteville show that they arrived on 9 August 1942.
 The men were due to be released on 3 February 1943 but on 21 January 1943 they passed through the German prison of Dijon to be ‘put at the disposal of the German work bureau’.
 Pleasants stated that he and Leister agreed to work for the Germans in order to get out of the prison.
 He claims that they were sent to Granville to work on the Atlantic Wall, but escaped after four days and headed to the Pas de Calais area, where they were caught by the Germans who checked their story with the authorities in Jersey and in Dijon.
 They were sent back to Jersey.